Hormone Therapy for Women

 Perimenopause

 The transition into menopause which can last up to 10 years, often beginning in your early forties.
 Symptoms vary, but many women experience symptoms such as hot flashes, night sweats, mood changes, and brain fog.
-Hormone replacement therapy can help ease this transition and support long‑term wellness.
+Hormone therapy can help ease these symptoms.

 Menopause